Student of Guitar

 Nonetheless, you won’t make things sound too messy.

-Although we’re looking at a super-hot humbucker, it can be set up to work with single-coils as well.
+Although we’re looking at a super-hot humbucker, it can also be set up to work with single-coils.

 I’d recommend this one if you need something for chugging heavy power chords while your single-coils would handle most of the lead work.

-The most notable user of these pickups is Tom DeLonge, formerly of Blink-182.
+The most notable user of these pickups is Tom DeLonge of Blink-182.

 Another Gibson humbucker that I’d like to mention, the ’57 Classic also comes in handy.